MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-220.md

 ## The End

 Congratulations!
-You have now completed **Holograms 220 - Spatial Sound**.
+You have now completed **MR Spatial 220: Spatial sound**.

 Listen to the world and bring your experiences to life with sound!